Search: 209 results

 Verse ConceptsSeeking For Concrete ThingsWhere To?

-And Saul said to his uncle, He told us plainly that the asses were found.
-But of the matter of the kingdom, of which Samuel spoke, he told him not.
+And Saul said unto his uncle, He told us plainly that the asses were found.
+But of the matter of the kingdom, whereof Samuel spake, he told him not.

 Verse ConceptsFinding ThingsThose Who Did Not Tell

-and he said to the {Israelites}, "Thus says Yahweh the God of Israel: 'I brought Israel up from Egypt, and I delivered you from the hand of the Egyptians and from the hand of all the kingdoms that [were] oppressing you.'
+and said to the Israelites, “This is what the Lord, the God of Israel, says: ‘I brought Israel out of Egypt, and I rescued you from the power of the Egyptians and all the kingdoms that were oppressing you.’

 Verse ConceptsCruelty, God's attitude toKingdomsGod Bringing Israel Out Of EgyptSpecial Revelation